 ‘Don’t you just love that doll?’
 Missy walks past her, followed by a little helper hidden behind a mound of gadgets in his arms.

-‘It’s very well made, but I think it’s too creepy for Taïga…’
+‘It’s very well made, but I think it’s too… err… creepy for Taïga…’ There’s no way she’ll let Missy steal her idea.

 ‘Too creepy?
 Nonsense!
+It’s just like the one dad bought for you as a kid and I broke.
 I’ll take it!
 Wrap it up, please.
 And be sure it’s delivered to 46 Breach Bend on Christmas Day…’

+OK.
+Of course her sister stole her idea.
 ‘Is all this for Taïga?’
-Granny nods towards the spider legged mound next to her sister.
+Granny nods towards the spider legged mound of toys next to her sister.

 ‘This?’
 Missy seems surprised at the amount of things she’s piled up in the little helper’s arms.
-‘Nah… Some is for me, and some is for the hospital.’
+‘Nah… Some is for me, and some is for the hospital.
+And the doll is for Taïga, of course.’

-‘Yes.’
-She lowers her voice and whispers in Granny’s ear.
-‘I have a project, you see… a scientific project together with Dr. Franke at the Fascinating Facts Observatory.
+She lowers her voice and whispers in Granny’s ear, ‘I have a project, you see… a scientific project together with Dr. Franke at the Fascinating Facts Observatory.
 And I need to get on the Director’s good side to gain access to the morgue…’

 Granny mouth falls open.